matthias-reis/carda-gatsby/content/articles/2022/01/desert-of-real-1.md

 title: '"Desert of Real"'
 subTitle: Interview With Wanheda Guitarist Jan
 seoTitle: Wanheda – "Desert of Real" – Post-Rock Interview
-description: With their debut album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
+description: With their new album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
-excerpt: With their debut album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
+excerpt: With their new album, "Desert of Real", the Belgian post-rock collective Wanheda aims to question the vanity and egocentricity of humanity in the present.
 It is an indirect continuation of their EP, "Cenozoic Explosion ", from 2018.